 Editor

 Brett takes a top-down investment approach.
 His first goal is spotting big macro trends in the market.
-These are the kinds of inescapable tailwinds you want as an investor.
-From there, he looks for opportunities based on valuation and overall market sentiment.
-Lastly, he always waits for momentum to be in his favor before investing.
+These are the kinds of inescapable tailwinds with major profit potential for investors.
+From there, Brett looks for opportunities that are cheap and unloved by the market.
+Last, he always waits for the momentum to be in his favor before investing.
+This means Brett consistently takes a contrarian approach to investing.
+Combine that with data-driven analysis, and it leads to fantastic long-term performance.

 Back to Top